PAR-20007 - Principles of Paramedic Practice

 This module aims to further develop student's knowledge and understanding of the scope of paramedic practice and enhances skills in patient assessment, management, and the recording of findings including information governance.

-Students who complete this module will be able to apply a range of techniques and skills in the management of a range of patients in unscheduled, urgent, and emergency care in both out-of-hospital and in-hospital settings.
+Students who complete this module will be able to apply a range of techniques and skills in the management of a range of patients in unscheduled, urgent, and emergency care.

 Talis Aspire Reading List